FixbroYT/Telegram-shop/README.md

 ## ⚙️ Features

-- Ability to add and delete products in the database using commands in the bot.
+- 🧩Ability to add and delete products in the database using commands in the bot.
-- Added payment via **Stripe**
+- 💳Added payment via **Stripe**
-- Easy setup and launch
+- 🛠Easy setup and launch

 ---

 ## 🔧 Installation

 1. Clone the repository: